Wireless Burglar Alarms

 Up to a point, the history of wireless technology is also the history of radio.
 The first wireless communication system was the telegraph, developed by Guglielmo Marconi in 1886.
 Commercial "radiotelephone" service followed in 1927, the first car-based mobile phone system in 1946, and the first city-wide mobile systems in the 1950s, used by taxi services and police forces.
 What we now think of as wireless technology—mobile phones, Bluetooth, and wireless internet—are relatively new developments in the evolution of wireless communication.

-The newest generation of wireless technology, 4G, was introduced in 2010.
+Wireless tech is moving fast.
+4G was only introduced in 2010 and now, less than ten years later, 5G — the newest generation of wireless technology — is now available in parts of the UK.
 Each new generation of wireless technology brings higher bit rates and an increased capacity for multiple simultaneous transmissions.
 As well as this, next-generation technology opens up the possibility of adapting wireless technology for products that were previously only available in wired versions.
 There are many examples of previously wired products that have become available as wireless versions.
-The classic example is the phone, of course, but there are many others, including computers and their associated peripheral devices, and security systems.
+The classic example is the phone but there are many others, including computers and their associated peripheral devices, and of course security systems.

 Wireless Alarms and Security Systems Options